Amazon CloudWatch: Comprehensive Observability and Monitoring on AWS

 --timestamp $(date -u +%Y-%m-%dT%H:%M:%S)

-# Publish metric with dimensions
+Publish a metric with dimensions

 aws cloudwatch put-metric-data \